Dvorce (Bruntál District): Administrative division

+Etymology

+The name Dvorce is a plural diminutive form of the Czech word dvůr ('courtyard', 'farmyard').

 Geography

 Dvorce is located about 18 km south of Bruntál.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Červený kopec at 693 m above sea level.
 The Lobník Stream flows through the municipality.

 History

 According to legends, Dvorce was founded at the beginning of the 10th century, however the first written mention of Dvorce is from 1339.
 In 1363 Dvorce was first referred to as a market town and in 1406 it is referred to as a town.
 The first written mention of Rejhartice is from 1410.

 In 1938, after the Munich Agreement, the town was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
-The German population was expelled in 1945 according to the Beneš decrees and was replaced by Czech settlers.
+The German-speaking population was expelled in 1945 according to the Beneš decrees and was replaced by Czech settlers.

 The municipality of Dvorce lost the town status in 1945.

 Transport

-The I/46 road from Olomouc to Opava passes through the municipality.
+The I/46 road from Olomouc to Opava runs through the municipality.